anish/anish.github.io/_posts/2014-06-24-ldap-phabricator.md

 When it comes to code review [Gerrit](https://code.google.com/p/gerrit/) is pretty much unbeatable.
 Sadly, since it's git only, and our internal codebase is hosted on Mercurial, this was of no use to us.

 Enter [phabricator](http://phabricator.org/).
-While the setup is pretty easy (even the manual installation on RHEL 5), the configuration is not as straightforward as I would like, with using LDAP integrtion for authentication not quite working as expected.
+While the setup is pretty easy (even the manual installation on RHEL 5), the configuration is not as straightforward as I would like, with using LDAP integration for authentication not quite working as expected.
 Specifically our LDAP server did not support *anonymous* searches.
 While there are a few examples floating around the web, I couldn't really find one that worked. ldapsearch actually proved to be quite helpful here.
 An easy way to try this out is to run the following command :
 {% highlight bash %}
 ldapsearch -h bar.foodomain.com -p 389 -x -b "CN=Users,dc=foodomain,dc=com" -D "foodomain\user" -W | less
 {% endhighlight %}